Gisleudo-Cortez/AdventOfCode/README.md

 ## Acknowledgments

-A big thank you to [Advent of Code](https://adventofcode.com/) and its creator, [Eric Wastl](https://was.tl/), for providing these amazing challenges!
+A big thank you to its creator, [Eric Wastl](https://was.tl/), for providing these amazing challenges!